 WLIC's DNA Fair Program

-The DNA Fair Program started in 2007 as a youth outreach program.
-WLIC partnered with the Wisconsin State Fair and county fairs to teach youth showing livestock the technology of the new RFID tags for livestock – providing both the RFID tags and stick reader to use as part of the State Fair's weigh-in, and then as part of State Fair entry day check-in.
+The ID Fair Program started in 2007 as a youth outreach program.
+Today the WLIC ID/DNA program offers county fairs the opportunity to teach youth showing livestock the technology of the new RFID tags for livestock - providing both the RFID tags and stick-reader to use as part of the State Fair's weigh-in, and then as a part of State Fair entry day check-in.
+In addition, the use of the new DNA TSU sample collection allows for a more accurate read and consistent sample.

-In 2013, WLIC added the DNA component, taking over this program from the Wisconsin State Fair.
-DNA hair samples provided a way to ensure the animal that exhibitors brought to the first weigh-in, was the same animal brought to show at the Wisconsin State Fair.
+In 2018, WLIC changed the DNA component of the fair program from a hair sample to a tissue sample.
+Tissue Sampling Units (TSUs) provides a way to ensure the animal that exhibitors brought to the first weigh-in, was the same animal brought to show at the County and/or State Fair.
 This was especially important for the livestock auction, as the grand champions often brought in large sums of money.
+As DNA technology is advancing, the decision was made to switch to TSUs due to the inconsistency of samples from exhibitors and few labs still willing to process hair samples.
+TSUs will minimize, if not eliminate, inaccurate reads and allows exhibitors to collect samples in a more humane manner.

 DNA/Tag Order Information

-To order your DNA and ID supplies for the Wisconsin State Fair or your County Fair, please follow the steps below:
+To order your DNA and ID supplies for your County Fair, please follow the steps below:

 To Request a Replacement Ear Tag...